ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 2. Verify that the user who experiences this problem has the [Cloud Foundry developer role for the space](/docs/iam/mngcf.html#updating-cloud-foundry-access) where the service is provisioned.

-3. If the correct permissions exists, try assigning a different permission and then re-assign the required permission.
+3. If the correct permissions exists, try assigning a different permission and then re-assigning the required permission.

 4. Wait a few minutes, then let the user try to bind the service again.